Vignesh-Chivirala/Web-Development-Projects/Music Player/README.md

 Frontend: HTML, CSS, JavaScript

 ##  How to Use
-Click on a song from the list to start playback.
+Click on a song from the list to start playback.<br>
-Use the play/pause button to control playback.
+Use the play/pause button to control playback.<br>
-Adjust the progress bar to seek within the track.
+Adjust the progress bar to seek within the track.<br>
 Skip to the next or previous track using the navigation buttons.

 ## Future Enhancements